timbriggs0/sales_predictions/README.md

-# sales_predictions: THE GOOD GROCERY
+# THE GOOD GROCERY: New Product Sales Predictions

 ## Overview
 The Sales Predictions project is my first exploration into data science.
 I was given a data set of product charactaristics and sales in a number out outlets.
 The goal was to create a prediction method for future sales.